mongodben/rst-parser/parser/rst_in/components.schemas.HostedAssetMetadata.properties.attrs.description.rst

-An array of documents that each describe a :doc:`metadata attribute </hosting/file-metadata-attributes>` that applies to the asset.
+An array of documents that each describe a [metadata attribute](https://docs.mongodb.com/realm/hosting/file-metadata-attributes) that applies to the asset.